What You'll Learn:

 What is seasonal marketing?
 Seasonal marketing is about matching your promotion and product options with particular periods of the year, like holidays, celebrations, or other special days and related events.
 Starbucks, for example, has built a reputation for its cheerful holiday-themed cups (check out their new summer vibes merchandise).

-Another example is Spotify Wrapped, which since 2016 has been revealing users' musical journeys, detailing their favorite artists and songs.
-One of the reasons Spotify Wrapped is successful is because the structure remains consistent, it continues to gain more prominence on social media each year, and it establishes a sense of tradition that users eagerly anticipate.
+Another example is Spotify Wrapped, which, since 2016, has been revealing users' musical journeys, detailing their favorite artists and songs.
+One of the reasons Spotify Wrapped is successful is that the structure remains consistent, it continues to gain more prominence on social media each year, and it establishes a sense of tradition that users eagerly anticipate.
 You can read more in Forbes' article on why this viral campaign became one of the most copied marketing tactics.

 Seasonal marketing benefits from predictable consumer behavior linked to these times, making them more likely to show interest and buy.
 In contrast to general marketing, which promotes products or services throughout the year, seasonal marketing adjusts itself according to changing seasons, holidays, and cultural events, aiming to create campaigns that sync with the current occasion.